mirtlecn/GridMove/README.md

 - Customizable hotkeys
 - Customizable interface (grid and color)

-What you see here is a fork version of [JGPaiva's work](https://www.dcmembers.com/jgpaiva/)。Where is the difference :
+What you see here is a fork version of [JGPaiva's work](https://www.dcmembers.com/jgpaiva/):

 - Fix large gap on windows 10+, thanks to [mr-rak](https://github.com/jgpaiva/GridMove/issues/10#issuecomment-247155758)
 - Fix `Show Grid` fucntion
 - Make the repo neat
 - Add Chinese translation
 - Add change language fucntion
-- Add alt drag function
+- Add win drag function
 - Remove welcome message
-- Deactive functions not worked well on Windows 10 +
+- Deactive functions which not worked well on Windows 10 +

-It is built with [AutoHotkey](http://www.autohotkey.com "AutoHotKey"), a scripting language for desktop automation for Windows.
+It is built with [AutoHotkey](http://www.autohotkey.com "AutoHotKey").

 ## Credit